emwap/stream-paper/paper.md

 ~~~

 Similar problems appear for many applications of streams, such as
-digital fir and iir filters.
+digital FIR and IIR filters.
 What we would like is a representation of
 streams where we can use mutation to efficiently implement such
 functions.